 Dr. Nina Nghi Doyle was born in San Francisco and raised in Orange, California, a sunny city in Orange County.
 She attended Orange High School where she graduated valedictorian of her class.
 As a Regent Scholar at the University of California at Irvine, she earned the degrees Bachelor of Science in Biological Sciences and a Bachelor of Arts in English.
 She served as President of her sorority, Kappa Alpha Theta, earning the distinction of Outstanding Greek Senior of the Year.
 She was a member of the Order of Omega, a Greek national honor society.
 Dr. Doyle went on to attend the New England College of Optometry in Boston, earning her doctorate in Optometry.
 She served as Class President, winning the Student Leadership Award.
 She also received honors in her clinical externships, which include the Baltimore Veterans Administration Hospital and the New England Eye Institute.
 She was a member of Beta Sigma Kappa, an optometry national honor society.

 Dr. Doyle completed a residency at the San Francisco Veterans Affairs Medical Center in ocular disease with an emphasis in low vision services.
 Dr. Doyle returned to Maryland in 2004 with her husband, Dr. Andrew Doyle, also an optometrist, and joined Dr. Klonsky’s practice.
-In addition to providing primary eye care services, Dr. Doyle also specializes in ocular disease and vision rehabilitative services (low vision).
+In addition to providing primary eye care services, Dr. Doyle also specializes in ocular disease and vision rehabilitation services (low vision).

 Dr. Doyle is a member of the American Optometric Association and the Maryland Optometric Association (MOA).
 In 2005, Dr. Doyle received her fellowship from the American Academy of Optometry.
 In 2006, she was awarded the Young Optometrist of the Year award by the MOA, given to a young optometrist who has contributed significantly to the state of Maryland.
 She is a former President of the Anne Arundel County Optometric Society.
 She is Board Certified by the American Board of Optometry.